EdsonAlvarado/Datos-Masivos/README.md

 The MLPC employs backpropagation for learning the model.
 Technically, Spark used the logistic loss function for optimization and L-BFGS as an optimization routine.
 The number of nodes (say) N in the output layer corresponds to the number of classes.

 MLPC also performs backpropagation for learning the model.
 On the other hand, Spark uses the logistic loss function for optimization and Limited-memory Broyden-Fletcher-Goldfarb-Shanno (LBFGS) as an optimization routine.
-Note that the L-BFGS is an optimization algorithm in the family of Quasi-Newton Method (QNM) that approximates the Broyden-Fletcher-Goldfarb-Shanno algorithm using a limited main memory [2].
+Note that the L-BFGS is an optimization algorithm in the family of Quasi-Newton Method (QNM) that approximates the Broyden-Fletcher-Goldfarb-Shanno algorithm using a limited main memory.

 To train a Spark ML based multilayer perceptron classifier, the following parameters need to be set: